ramuld12/AML4NLPMiniProjectGroupX/README.md

 - experiments/baseline.ipynb: Baseline experiments for Bag-of-Words and Term Frequency-Inverse Document Frequency
 - experiments/bert-base.ipynb: Experiments and visualisation of using Google's `bert-base-uncased` and `bert-base-cased`

+Both notebooks are also in PDF with the final results used for our report.
+Not however the training results after each epoch is only visible in the .ipynb notebook for bert-base

 ## How to run code
 We use python version 3.11.14, and torch with CUDA